In his first sermon to the five disciples, ‘Dhammacakkapavatana

 The Buddha concluded,

-‘When this is that is,
+‘When this is this is,

-When this arises that
+When this arises this arises,

-When this is not that
+When this is not this is not,

-When this ceases that
+When this ceases this ceases’

 EXTREMES